First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 As you can read in my examples, most of the times I didn’t connect with people in order to get something from them or if I did it was about learning or getting to know each other better with ‘who knows what might happen’ in mind.
 Mostly I connected with them on a certain topic or because we had common interests.
 Often we didn’t meet in the ‘working field’.

-It’s up to you to make the first step.
+Business Connecting is for everybody.
+It’s up to you to make the 1st step!